-- □ Up to R30 000 (incl vat), where the requirement is not technically complex and where there are no major risks involved, the SCM unit and the relevant end user (guided by approved financial delegations) will select the service provider based on quality and price. - □ Equity need not be applied as procurement up to R30 000 (incl vat) is exempted in terms of paragraph 3(1) of the PPPFA Regulations. - 3.1 Up to R30 000 (incl vat), the use of at least three (3) written quotation is applicable from Provincial SCM database.
+- □ Up to R30 000 (incl vat), where the requirement is not technically complex and where there are no major risks involved, the SCM unit and the relevant end user (guided by approved financial delegations) will select the service provider based on quality and price. - Equity need not be applied as procurement up to R30 000 (incl vat) is exempted in terms of paragraph 3(1) of the PPPFA Regulations. - 3.1 Up to R30 000 (incl vat), the use of at least three (3) written quotation is applicable from Provincial SCM database.

-4 EVALUATION ABOVE R30 000 (VAT INCLUDED) AND UP TO R500 000 (VAT INCLUDED)
+4 EVALUATION ABOVE R30 000 (VAT INCLUDED) AND UP TO R1000 000 (VAT INCLUDED)

-- □ Above R30 000 (incl vat) and up to R500 000 (incl vat), the SCM unit, in liaison with the end user, shall evaluate quotations received and make a recommendation regarding the award to the Accounting Officer for approval.
-Where the requirement is technically complex and where there are major risks involved, the Bid Evaluation Committee may be used to evaluate the quotation. - □ The Accounting Officer may also delegate the CFO or Senior Managers to make awards up to R 200 000. - The Accounting Officer may disregard the offer of any provider if that provider, or any of its directors:
+- Above R30 000 (incl vat) and up to R1000 000 (incl vat), the SCM unit, in liaison with the end user, shall evaluate quotations received and make a recommendation regarding the award to the Accounting Officer for approval.
+Where the requirement is technically complex and where there are major risks involved, the Bid Evaluation Committee may be used to evaluate the quotation. - The Accounting Officer may disregard the offer of any provider if that provider, or any of its directors:

-- Has abused the SCM system. - Has committed fraud or any other improper conduct in relation to such system. - Has failed to perform on any previous contract; and - Must inform the Provincial Treasury of any action taken in terms of the aforementioned. - During the evaluation processes, the criteria to be taken into account, includes the following: - Compliance with the specification/terms of reference and conditions of the quote. - Preferential procurement:
+- Has abused the SCM system. - Has committed fraud or any other improper conduct in relation to such system. - Has failed to perform on any previous contract; and - Must inform the Provincial Treasury of any action taken in terms of the aforementioned. - During the evaluation processes, the criteria to be taken into account, includes the following: - Compliance with the specification/terms of reference and conditions of the quote. - Preferential procurement: - \rightarrow Price - → Functionality - → Goals (equity as well as socio economic) - Capability / ability of the bidder to execute the contract. - Tax clearance certificate from SARS.

-ABOVE R500 000 (INCL.VAT)
+5 BID EVALUATION COMMITTEE FOR PROCUREMENT ABOVE R 1000 000 (INCL.VAT)